Planning a trip to San Diego, California? You’ve just hit the jackpot!

 If you love ghost stories or weird history, or you just want something different to do in San Diego, this tour is a must.
 Just don’t be surprised if you leave with more than a few spooky stories of your own!

-We’ve done our fair share of food tours, but few combine flavors, stories, and local nightlife like this one—where every bite came with a story and every drink had a scandal behind it.
-This food and walking tour through the Gaslamp Quarter was the perfect mix of history, personality, and seriously good eats.
+We’ve done our fair share of food tours, but few combine flavors, stories, and local nightlife like this one—where every bite comes with a story and every drink has a scandal behind it.
+This food and walking tour through the Gaslamp Quarter is a great mix of history, personality, and seriously good eats.

 Where to Stay in San Diego, California